Towards real-time surrogate-free Bayesian inversion for neutron reflectometry: Background

 \subsection{Related work}

-The authors are not aware of previous contributions directly applying automatic differentiation to the forward reflectivity model to perform NR inversion in the literature.
+The authors are not aware of previous contributions directly applying automatic differentiation to the forward reflectivity model to perform NR inversion in the literature\footnote{Although no direct applications of automatic-differentiation for NR inversion are to be found in the literature, the authors are aware of at least two library implementations that support this functionality in addition to our own contribution.
+The jax backend in refnx \cite{nelson2019refnx} which supports automatic differentiation, although this functionality is not exposed to the user through the user interface and differentiation with respect to refnx model parameters is not possible due to architectural constraints.
+Very recently, the reflectorch package \cite{Munteanu2025} has been published with a pytorch backend that naturally supports automatic differentiation and tensor computation.
+This library has been used to generate training examples of NR data for neural networks in \cite{munteanu2024neural}.}.
 However, recent significant interest has been shown in simulation-based surrogate modelling in both the optimisation and inference settings.

 In several works, neural-network surrogates have been proposed as an alternative to optimisation for the NR inverse problem in order to extract unknown parameters directly from data.
-Methods have been proposed in both NR \cite{doucet2021machine} and X-ray diffraction \cite{pithan2023closing}, with the latter motivated as a way to provide real-time process control based on surrogate inversions.
+Methods have been proposed in both NR \cite{doucet2021machine, rentzsch2026towards} and X-ray diffraction \cite{pithan2023closing}, with the latter motivated as a way to provide real-time process control based on surrogate inversions.
 A recent review of ML technology applied to scattering problems can be found in \cite{hinderhofer2023machine}.
 In such cases the principal idea is to pre-train a neural-network surrogate on indicative reflectometry curves (either simulated or experimental) such that it is able to directly extract the parameters of interest.
 The key advantage is that for a new unseen testing reflectometry curve, the parameters can be extracted in `one-shot' without the need for potentially computationally expensive algorithms when solving the NR inverse problem.
-While such approaches have merit, it is the opinion of the authors that they are weakened by the requirement to train the methods on large quantities of appropriate labelled training data (experimental or otherwise).
-While there are certainly situations in which this will be plausible it represents a major limitation to the practicality of such methods.
+While such approaches have merit, it is apparent that they are weakened by the requirement to train the methods on large quantities of appropriately labelled training data (experimental or otherwise).
+While there are certainly situations in which this will be plausible, such methods require training data representative of the sample under investigation, which can be difficult to guarantee when the structure is unknown.

 Recently, surrogate modelling has been proposed in an inference setting for NR.
 In \cite{starostin2025fast}, Starostin et al. propose to apply techniques from neural posterior estimation and prior amortisation to train a neural network to produce credible prior distributions based on reflectivity curves.
 The idea is that the network is trained to rapidly identify credible regions of the parameter space in the form of prior distributions that can be supplied to traditional Bayesian inference techniques such as Markov-chain Monte-Carlo (MCMC) or importance sampling (IS).
 The result is a significant reduction in the cost of evaluating a posterior over the NR parameters.
 The results of the paper are impressive and show that credible prior distributions can be found that include the multimodality that occurs due to the phase invariance problem when using very wide priors.
 As with all simulation based modelling approaches however, the requirement to pre-train a model (in this case on simulated data from a fixed number of layers) remains a limitation of the approach.